cabo/senml-jc/green.md

 The findings reported here provide arguments for using concise binary data representations in place of traditional text-based data formats.

-Whether these arguments are considered compelling depends on how compelling the counterarguments are.
-Many developers consider JSON-based communication to be easier to debug than concise binary communication.
-In practice, non-trivial amounts of JSON need a tool to look at the data just as a tool is required to look at binary data.
-To strengthen the argument here, the findings documented need to be augmented with data from other parties and additional examples, preferably including real-world measurements of power consumed by transmission, reception, encoding and decoding of messages.
+To strengthen these arguments, the findings documented need to be augmented with data from other parties and additional examples, preferably including real-world measurements of power consumed by transmission, reception, encoding and decoding of messages.

 On the other hand, it should be clear from first principles that a